Afonsobrasil/reactCSS/README.md

 ### What about settings that use kebab-case?

-With react-css, all of our settings are converted into kebab-case after turning it into a object.
+With reactCSS, all of our settings are converted into kebab-case after turning it into a object.

 For example, we would turn `backgroundColor` into `background-color`.